 To receive a detailed itinerary with prices and hotel information, please click here to complete the enquiry form.

 Please include additional information about your interests and requirements and we will get back to you with a customised itinerary.

 Though small in size, Sri Lanka is abundant with culturally and historically significant sights set across beautiful landscape that ranges from cooler tea plantations to tropical coastlines.
 Staying at accommodation that will take your breath at every stop, our Secret Sri Lanka itinerary redefines luxury travel.

-Our Secret Sri Lanka itinerary features unique moments, combined with remarkable accommodation.
+Our Secret Sri Lanka itinerary is a private tour of Sri Lanka that features unique moments, combined with some of the best boutique and luxury accommodation in Sri Lanka.
 Read on for our suggested itinerary or get in touch to tell us about your dream trip and have us create a custom made itinerary just for you.

 Day 1 Colombo

 You will be met on arrival at the airport and transferred to your hotel, Maniumpathy.
 Originally a stately colonial home, with a history spanning over a century, the property has been converted into an intimate hotel with just eight suites.
 A stay here gives you a unique opportunity to get a feel for the life lived by its past owners – five generations of one family.

 Maniumpathy is located in the Cinnamon Gardens area of Colombo.
 It is close to the city’s leading shopping centres and just a short distance from its popular tourist attractions.
 Surrounded by art galleries, chic boutiques, restaurants and coffee shops it is a great place from which to begin your exploration of Sri Lanka’s vibrant multi-cultural capital city.